-Every manufacturer in the world thinks they make the best 5 weight fly reel.
+Below I will go through what I think are the best 5 weight fly reels on the market today.
+Every manufacturer in the world thinks they make the best 5 wt fly reel.
 The truth is most of these fly fishing reels are great products and will serve you well.

-So how does one decide on the best 5 weight fly reel?
+So how can you decide on the best reel for you?
 A major factor is how much you are willing to spend.
-You get 5 weight fly reels that go for under $100 and fly reels that sell for hundreds of dollars.
+You can get 5 wt fly reels that go for under $100 and fly reels that sell for hundreds of dollars.
 They all serve a purpose or fulfill a specific need of the angler.

 |Redington ZERO Fly Reel||Check Today's Price|